mattkirkland/design-methods/notepad.md

 - decarbonization guide / tool (educate about my carbon footprint and electrification, help me decarbonize my life)
 - young person EOL toolkit (GYST basically) Talk to old people and figure out what needs to happen, then make it intelligible for young people.

 You choose: books / clothes / cars / climate / death.
 Spin the wheel to choose one.
 Or roll a die, IDK.
+Ooh, make them draw a card and use the card suits.

 ### 1/11/22